Antooo38/GrepoHelper/FEATURES.md

 **Category:** Combat & Military
 **Priority:** High

-Automatically detects incoming Colony Ship attacks and sends counter-units from your cities to destroy them before conquest.
+Bot automatically detect if there is a colonisation ship in the attack.
+If feature is enabled, it automatically plan attacks from your other cities to snipe it.

 **Key Features:**
 - CS detection system